zeospec/bangalore.python.org.in/_posts/2013-05-24-may-meetup-writeup.md

     <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tLnx7JzeH3I" frameborder="0" allowfullscreen></iframe>

     Run python in browser is talk about how to run python in browser without sending request to server.[Empythoned][] is a project that converts CPython to LLVM bitcode and [emscripten][] converts LLVM bitcode to javascript.
+Here is the [code][] used in demo, feel free to contact kracekumar for further details.

 3. Experience in writing Python to Javascript compiler - pyjs by [Anand][]